I’m frequently asked what I draw with or what my video setup is so here is a roundup of the hardware and software I use.

 This is the second mic I've had and I love it.
 A friend recommended it and it's only $60.
 The quality and price is better than the old Blu Yeti mic I used to use.
 I have a little do-dad that lets me plug it into my phone to record the audio and video together.
 Now I plug it into my computer and record my audio separately from video and sync them up in production.

 These work.
 They are kinda large.
+I don't even use the big shades on them anymore.
 They will also be the next thing I replace.
 I want to get something that takes up less space.
 Maybe install a more permanent light behind my head, but these lights have done ok the last two years.

 This is the clamp I use to connect my phone to my the tripod.
 It has a spring in it so it can expand to fit any size phone.
 Probably won't fit the iPhone 6 plus, but the standard iPhone 6 fits it just fine even with the case on.